 This is when they’re supposed to take you around and show you the labor area, delivery area, recovery area if necessary.

 Some hospitals show the NICU (just in case), some do not.
-Your significant other can find the vending machines and cafeteria.
+Your significant other can find the vending machines and cafeteria or other eating facilities.

 You can plan the quickest parking area and route for when it is go time.

 Unfortunately, with our first daughter, the hospital tour is something we were unable to do.
 I went in to premature labor at 25 weeks and we found our way in shock and fear to the labor and delivery unit.